AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-field-sync.md

 Formula fields are synced, however, updates to the references in the formula are not synced until there is an update to a [System Mod Stamp](https://help.salesforce.com/apex/HTViewSolution?id=000193203&language=en_US).

-## What happens when I delete a field from Salesforce that was previously syncing with Marketo? {#what-happens-when-i-delete-a-field-from-salesforce-that-was-previously-syncing-with-marketo}
+## What happens when I delete a field from [!DNL Salesforce] that was previously syncing with Marketo? {#what-happens-when-i-delete-a-field-from-salesforce-that-was-previously-syncing-with-marketo}

 If you delete a field in SFDC it doesn’t automatically delete the field in Marketo, it just stops syncing.